+PRESENT DAY

-Strasbourg, France September 1952 EVERY EMOTION I ever expected plays across your face.
-I see Italy in your eyes-jazz music and green scarves and redtiled rooftops.
+Strasbourg, France September, 1952

+EVERY EMOTION I EVER EXPECTED PLAYS ACROSS YOUR FACE.
+I see Italy in your eyes-jazz music and green scarves and red-tiled rooftops.
 Funny, how one second can fling away all the years in between.
 Almost like they never were.

-I know you don't know what to say.
+You don't know what to say.
 You always did before, so why shouldn't you now?

-Only I don't either.
+I don't either.

 Don't know if we're strangers or two broken fragments of the same masterpiece.
 Don't know if I love you or hate you.
 Don't know if I want to keep on walking, or if I never want to move from this place.
 Then you smile.
-First slowly, just at the corners, in a way that sort of trembles.
+First just at the corners, in a way that sort of trembles.
 Then fuller, with eyes that glitter and dance around my face.
 "Perfect season for mittens, hmm?"
-I clench my fingers.
-Cold fingers-yes, very cold.
+I clench my cold fingers.

 "I don't suppose you'd want these now, would you?"
 You outstretch the knitted mittens, but I shake my head.
-"No, no"-you stuff them back into your overcoat-"don't suppose you would.
+"No."-you stuff them back into your overcoat-"Don't suppose you would.
 Silly of me to ask.
 They're not very becoming anyhow."
 Silence again.